 Everyone consumes information differently.
-Some people want to fly over your findings at 30,000 feet and others want to slog through the weeds in their wellington boots.
+Some people want to fly over your findings at 30,000 feet and others want to slog through the weeds in their rubber boots.
 You should package your research for these different research consumer types.

 - A 1-page executive summary with key insights

 - A 1-page stat sheet that ticks off the top supporting stats

 - A shareable slide deck with data visuals that can be understood as a stand-alone or by being presented in person

 - Live dashboards with all the survey data that allow team members to filter the data and dig in as deeply as they want on a DIY basis